 How to get there

-Take the A32 from Enniskillen to Florencecourt for approximately eight miles and then take the Marble Arch Road towards Belcoo.
+Take the A32 from Enniskillen to Florencecourt for about eight miles and then take the Marble Arch Road towards Belcoo.